Skip to content

 Legal Updates

 Home improvement disputes are among the most common consumer complaints in Bucks County.
-When a contractor does poor work, homeowners often feel like they have limited recourse.
+When a contractor does poor work, homeowners often feel they have limited recourse.
 But Brandt v.
 Master Force Construction Corp., 236 A.3d 1112 (Pa.
 Super.
-2020), demonstrates the teeth that Pennsylvania’s consumer protection laws can bring to these disputes.
+2020), a non-precedential memorandum decision citable only for its persuasive value under Pa.R.A.P.
+126(b), shows the teeth Pennsylvania’s consumer protection laws can bring to these disputes.

 The Facts

 The Brandts hired Master Force Construction to replace their roof.
-After the work was completed, the roof leaked.
+After the work was finished, the roof leaked.
 The contractor claimed to have fixed the problem, but the leaks continued.
-The Brandts eventually hired a different contractor who discovered that the original work was deficient.
+The Brandts eventually hired a different contractor who found the original work was deficient.

-During litigation, the Brandts discovered something worse: Master Force had secretly subcontracted the work to another company without disclosing this to the Brandts, and had used inappropriate roofing materials.
-Both of these actions violated the Home Improvement Consumer Protection Act (HICPA), 73 P.S. section 517.1 et seq.
+During litigation, the Brandts discovered something worse: Master Force had secretly subcontracted the work to another company without disclosing it, and had used inappropriate roofing materials.
+Both actions violated the Home Improvement Consumer Protection Act (HICPA), 73 P.S. section 517.1 et seq.

 The Result